paulcostanza/breakout/notes.md

 - add explosion when the ball hits the bottom of the screen
 - change where the ball starts
 - a nice fade in for balls to reappear
+- add a high score menu that saves into local memory

 ## power-ups to add